The Eternaut: Copyright disputes

 Héctor Oesterheld sold the copyright of several of his characters, including the Eternaut, when Editorial Frontera was closed.
 Initially those rights were acquired by Editorial Emilio Ramírez, who then sold them to others.
-Alfredo Scutti from Ediciones Record acquired the rights in the 1970 decade and republished the story in 1976.
+Alfredo Scutti from Ediciones Record acquired the rights in the 1970s and republished the story in 1976.
 Oesterheld and Solano López signed a contract with Scutti, confirming his rights over the character, in exchange for part of the money received by Ediciones Record for the republication.
 As it was a success, they signed a similar contract to write the sequel, "El Eternauta Segunda Parte".
 Oesterheld was killed by the military and Solano López left for Europe shortly after the sequel was finished.
 The heirs of Oesterheld were his widow Elsa Sánchez de Oesterheld and his grandchildren, still minors.

 The series was a success in Italy and there were rumors of a possible film adaptation.
 To secure his rights Scutti signed a more detailed contract with Sánchez de Oesterheld.
 She was facing a difficult economic situation, coupled with the still recent loss of her husband and her imminent retirement, and accepted.
 She signed the contract for a sum of 10,000 dollars.
 Later she started a judicial case to annul the contract, as she felt that she had made a mistake and had not understood what she was doing.
 Her lawyer said that she did not have the legal rights to sell the rights to the character, as she had ignored the rights of Oesterheld's grandchildren.
 Scutti based his defense on the contracts signed with Héctor while he was still alive, earlier than the one with Sánchez de Oesterheld, and considered that she was mixing commercial deals with personal tragedies.
 He also provided documentation proving that she authorized the making of the third sequel for another payment.